Skip to content

 void cv_broadcast(struct cv* condition);

-Let cond denote a condition that some threads need to wait for and let cond_cv denote a conditional variable defined in the program for cond.
+Let cond denote a condition that some threads need to wait for, and let cond_cv denote a conditional variable defined in the program for cond.
 A thread could wait for this condition using a loop while(!cond) cv_wait(&cond_cv);.
 After such a loop, the thread can assume that condition cond is true and thus proceed with its work.
-If cond is true right before the loop, the thread will skip the loop without calling cv_wait.
+If cond is true right before the loop, the thread will skip the loop without calling cv_wait at all.

 If cond is false before the loop, the thread will call cv_wait which makes the thread yield.
 And if no other thread calls cv_signal or cv_broadcast on &cond_cv, the CPU context will never switch back to the waiting thread.
-The point is that, if another thread finds cond to become true some time later, this other thread can call cv_signal or cv_broadcast on &cond_cv in order to wake up the waiting thread.
+The point is that, if another thread finds cond to be true after doing some work, this other thread could call cv_signal or cv_broadcast on &cond_cv in order to wake up the waiting thread.

-In this project, we only ask you to implement cv_wait and cv_signal so that you can run the following multithreaded program.
+In this project, we only ask you to implement cv_wait and cv_signal, as well as function cv_init for initializing struct cv, so you can run the following multithreaded program.

 Producer-consumer

 A classic problem in computer science is the bounded-buffer producer-consumer problem.
 In the example below, we have a buffer with a fixed size of 3.
-A program may spawn many threads, each being a producer or a consumer (i.e., running produce or consume as the entry function).
-Producers will put items into the buffer and consumers remove items.
-The constraint is that producers need to wait if the buffer is full and consumers need to wait if the buffer is empty.
+A program could create many threads, each being a producer or a consumer (i.e., running either produce or consume as the entry function).
+Producers put items into the buffer while consumers remove items.
+The constraint is that producers need to wait if the buffer is full, and consumers need to wait if the buffer is empty.
 Therefore, we have two conditional variables nonempty and nonfull, and the associated conditions are highlighted in the code below.

 c